CodeAtCode/paypal-subscription-lib/readme.md

 Note: When the subscription is approved the user receive an email from Paypal to inform that a new automatic payment is approved, and of course one about the payment itself.

+## Addendum

+To simplify and avoid to use also the PayPal SDK this library implements methods like `create_order` and `verify_payment` so can be used also for single payments.

 ## Usage Example

 This example demonstrates how to create a CLI app that creates or updates a PayPal subscription and a FastAPI server with a webhook to save the PayPal identifier in an SQLite database.
 This setup allows you to check if a plan exists and in case update it automatically.